Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Utility Function Definition

 \subsection{Utility Functions}

-The utility function $U_{(a,i)}(tp, d) \rightarrow [1, 5]$ approximates the QoE-aware utility $U \in [1, 5]$ for a specific application $a$ and intent $i$ for a unidirectional pacing rates $tp$ and maximum delay threshold $d$.
+The utility function $\Ux_{a}$: (Throughput \text{[Kbps]}, Delay \text{[ms]}) $\mapsto [1, 5]$ approximates the QoE-aware utility for a specific application type $a$ for a unidirectional pacing rates and maximum delay threshold using the utility model.
 Hence, the function solves the problem of linking network resource demands with the resulting user experience.
 The hereinafter described methodology for constructing the utility functions can be applied in an automated fashion to any enterprise application and its intents.

 Figure~\ref{fig:util_testbed} illustrates the process of constructing the utility functions.
 A set-up measures the utility of each application and intent for different pacing rates and delays in an isolated environment.
 Two hosts (Host S and Host C) are connected through a network emulator.
 On the emulator, Linux \textit{netem} is adding delay to all packets passing through it.
-Host S is running the server endpoint of the application, e.g., in case of web browsing a HTTP web server.
+Host S is running the server endpoint of the application, e.g., in case of web browsing an HTTP web server.
 The client endpoint is assigned to Host C, e.g. the web browser.
 Host S egress traffic is paced using the \textit{cfg} queuing discipline (Section~\ref{subsec:pacingimpl}).
 From the measurements we derive the 2-dimensional utility functions.
 Note that to account for asymmetric data-rates in a conversation, which is the case for the most server-client traffic such as web traffic, the two directions of a conversation have to be described by different utility functions.
 For the sake of simplicity, we consider only one direction per conversation as constrained and only present the server-to-client utility functions.
 For the throughput, we measure \dl{} in the range of $[100, 5000]$~Kbps, \web{} in the range of $[100, 12000]$~Kbps, \vod{} and \live{} in the range of $[750,5000]$~Kbps and \voip{} and \ssh{} in the range of $[100, 500]$~Kbps.
 For the delay, we measure \web{}, \dl{}, \vod{}, \live{}{} in the range of $[0, 240]$~ms and \voip{} and \ssh{} in the range of $[0, 500]$~ms. The maximum pacing rate per intent is set so that further increasing the pacing rate does not improve the utility for any delay demand.